theLadEli/my-full-stack-journey/Python/ReadMe.md

 A user input is always received as a string input, even if you just input a number.
 This means if you're checking if the input is the value of a number, you'll get false.
 As the number is an integer, and the input is a string.

-To convert from an integer to a string, check out this section [#converting-values](here)
+To convert from an integer to a string, check out this section [here](#converting-values)

 ## Decision Structures and Iterations